refractometers (original) (raw)

 The conceptually simplest method involves observing the direction change of a light beam due to refraction at an interface between the sample and a medium such as air or an optical material.
 This shift in direction is described by Snell's law (as explained in the article on refraction) and depends on the refractive indices of the two media involved.

-In some refractometers, light from some light source is directed onto a prism made of a material with a known refractive index.
+In some refractometers, light from a light source is directed onto a prism made of a material with a known refractive index.
 The sample (a liquid, for example) is placed on one surface of the prism, such that the light is refracted at the interface between the prism and the sample, and the direction of the output beam is measured.
 From that angle, one can then calculate the refractive index of the sample using Snell's law.
 The instrument may directly indicate the refractive index, e.g. with a scale on which the position of the output light beam can be seen.

 Using Total Internal Reflection

-The Abbe refractometer exemplifies a critical angle refractometer, which although involving beam deflection, stands apart due to its distinct operational principle.
+The Abbe refractometer exemplifies a critical angle refractometer, which, although involving beam deflection, stands apart due to its distinct operational principle.

 Interferometric Refractometers